 And if you think your business is small enough to do without, or if you think you can make do by yourself, well, please, Think again.

-Trust me; there will be moments in your entrepreneurial journey when you’ll wake up and realize you need a dedicated marketing team—or, at the very least, a dedicated marketer.
+Trust me; there will be moments in your entrepreneurial journey when you’ll wake up and realize you need a dedicated marketing team—or, at the very least, a dedicated online marketer.
 Here are some of those moments:

 Perspective: You’re Losing Money per Hour

 Say you spend two or three hours a day on marketing—following up on leads, creating content, driving traffic, and so on.
 After five standard workdays, you’ve worked ten or fifteen hours overall on marketing.
 How much do you have to show for it?